Test in production without watermarks.

 Please note that these initial steps will lay the foundation for incorporating the IronPDF library seamlessly into your project.

 To configure the framework for your project, follow these steps.
 Start by selecting a .NET Framework from the options provided in the drop-down menu.
-For this scenario, we recommend using the well-established .NET version 6.0.
-Once you have made your selection, proceed by clicking the "Create" button to initiate the project creation process.
+For this scenario, .NET version 6.0 is recommended.
+Once you have made your selection, proceed by clicking the Create button to initiate the project creation process.

 To proceed further, you will need to download the required IronPDF library for your solution.
-To achieve this, you can use the following code in the package manager.
+To achieve this, you can use the following command in the Package Manager Console.

-As an alternative, we can use the NuGet Package Manager to look for the IronPDF package.
+As an alternative, the NuGet Package Manager can be used to look for the IronPDF package.

 Let's explore how to add digital signatures to PDF documents using IronPDF.